markwoodhall/clj-ravendb/README.md

 ```

-When this client is used to (put-document), (put-index) or for (bulk-operations) if the master is down then one of the replications will be used for write operations.
+When this client is used to (put-document!), (put-index!) or for (bulk-operations!) if the master is down then one of the replications will be used for write operations.

 ## Build & Test